-Lets say that you are thinking about creating a new website but aren’t sure where to start?
-You definitely have heard about WordPress, Wix and other website builders, and now you are wondering which one to choose?
+Let’s say that you are thinking about creating a new website but aren’t sure where to start.
+You have heard about WordPress, Wix, and other website builders, and now you are wondering which one to choose.

-WordPress is great if want to really dive deep into your website and you don’t mind learning the ins and out of how a website works and of course you are not afraid of learning to code.
+WordPress is great if want to dive deep into your website and you don’t mind learning the ins and out of how a website works and of course, you are not afraid of learning to code.

-WordPress gives you a lot of control on your website.
+WordPress gives you a lot of control over your website.
 You can optimize your website to be fast, have great SEO performance, and scale for a lot of web traffic.
-Also WordPress gives you opportunity to have an amazing website for just a fraction of cost when comparing to competitors.
-On the other hand you need to manage a number of things by yourself that is usually handled by website builders.
+Also, WordPress allows you to have an amazing website for just a fraction of the cost when compared to competitors.
+On the other hand, you need to manage several things by yourself that is usually handled by website builders.

-First of all with WordPress you save a lot of money.
-This is one of the top reasons most people choose WordPress over website builders like Wix, Squarespace etc. You’re paying just a fraction of the price or even less to get a perfect website that is completely customized to suite your needs.
+First of all, with WordPress, you save a lot of money.
+This is one of the top reasons most people choose WordPress over website builders like Wix, Squarespace, etc. You’re paying just a fraction of the price or even less to get a perfect website that is completely customized to suit your needs.

-Another great reason to choose WordPress is eCommerce functionality.
-If you would like an affordable eCommerce solution, then WordPress and WooComerce is perfect solution for you.
+Another great reason to choose WordPress is its eCommerce functionality.
+If you would like an affordable eCommerce solution, then WordPress and WooCommerce are the perfect solution for you.

-WooCommerce is a free plugin for WordPress site for running an online store.
-And just like a regular WordPress site, you can run a WooCommerce store for very cheap prices in comparison to those offered by competition.
+WooCommerce is a free plugin for WordPress sites for running an online store.
+And just like a regular WordPress site, you can run a WooCommerce store for very cheap prices in comparison to those offered by the competition.

 If you are not convinced yet, there are over a hundred WordPress plugins to improve the speed of your website.
 From image optimization to compressing your website to the smallest, most efficient file size possible.
 You can even change the physical location of your server.